Skip to Main Content

 A more balanced gender composition of a governing body has been shown to have broader effects on workplace gender equality outcomes and improved company performance.

-The following chart shows the gender split of all members of your board(s) or governing body(ies) (Chair and Members) compared to your Industry Comparison Group.
+The following chart shows the gender split of all members of your board or governing body (Chair and Members) compared to your Comparison Group.

-Gender composition of governing bodies
+Gender composition of governing body

 Note: If you have more than one governing body in your submission group, this represents the aggregate composition of all your unique governing bodies.
-The industry comparison group draws on all the unique governing bodies in the comparison group.
+The comparison group draws on all the unique governing bodies in the comparison group.

 Parental Leave policies